sansseriff/phd_thesis/src/chapter_07/section_06_aph_hw.md

     iii) Same as (ii) but the lens is placed inside the cryostat with the detector still at the focal length.
 Equivalent to @Fig:cryostat_concept b above. <br>

 3. (6 pts) Does (ii) couple more, less, or equal dark counts to the detector than (i)?
 What about case (iii)?
 Why?
 No calculations should be needed.
 (Hint: Consider the units of radiance, which characterizes a black body emitter.
-Etendue or beam parameter product may be useful concepts to consider)
+Etendue or beam parameter product may be useful concepts to consider).

     <span style="color:blue" markdown> **Answer:** </span>
-    <span style="color:blue" markdown> The three cases couple the same amount of light to the detector. (ii) couples the same amount of power as (i) because a blackbody source can't be focused to higher intensity with a lens.
+    <span style="color:blue" markdown> The three cases couple the same amount of light to the detector. (ii) couples the same amount of power as (i) because a blackbody source cannot be focused to higher intensity with a lens.
 The solid angle subtended by the entrance pupil as seen by the detector is the same in all cases.
 The detector area stays the same as well so the etendue is conserved across all three cases.
 This implies the same radiant power is coupled. </span>

     <span style="color:blue" markdown> 3 points for saying all situations couple the same rate; 3 points for some explanation. </span>